 Who are secured credit cards for?

-A secured credit card is best suited to a cardholder with bad credit, particularly those looking to use a card to rebuild your credit history.
+A secured credit card is typically aimed at someone with bad credit, particularly those looking to use a card to rebuild your credit history.
 They are also popular with ex-bankrupts who use them to rebuild their credit.

 Are secured credit cards available in Australia?